My CFI Book

 Resources

 This section can be used to list the reference materials that were used to construct the lesson.
-It can also be used to list resources that the learner should review at a later time.
+It can also be used to list resources for the learner to review later.

 Schedule

-The schedule outlines the sequence of events for the lesson and how much time (in hours and minutes) each part of the lesson should take.
+The schedule outlines the sequence of events for the lesson and how much time (in hours and minutes) each part should take.
 Extraneous tasks, such as preflight activities and time spent transitioning to the practice area, are not included by default.
-The omission is made because it is reasonable to assume that an instructional period will incorporate multiple knowledge areas or flight maneuvers, thus, involving a combination of lesson plans.
+The omission is made because it is reasonable to assume that an instructional period will incorporate multiple knowledge areas or flight maneuvers, thus involving a combination of lesson plans.

 Equipment